Table of Contents

 That is totally up to you.
 Sometimes, you may find that the natural approach is enough to curb your pain and inflammation and sometimes you might need some additional meds to help you through painful times.

-But there are researches showing promising results that scientifically CBD might be better option for analgesia than pharmaceutical analgesics such as ibuprofen.
+That being said, there are researches showing promising results that scientifically CBD might be better option for analgesia than pharmaceutical analgesics such as ibuprofen.

 A daily dose of CBD is all natural.
 You won’t be adding chemicals to your body or having potential side effects from prolonged use of meds.